loganpkg/delimtools/README.md

-The toucan is a **production quality** C development environment which will be **supported indefinitely**. toucan is the correct repository to access the current supported version of the spot text editor, my implementation of the m4 macro processor, freq, and delim.
+The toucan is a **production quality** C development environment which will be **supported indefinitely**.

-My GitHub page has older versions of these applications for historical reasons, but those older versions are no longer supported.
+toucan contains the current supported version of the spot text editor, my implementation of the m4 macro processor, and other applications.

-This repository uses sloth version control (not git or fossil) and simply converts to either git or fossil to be displayed online.
+This repository uses sloth version control (not git) and simply converts to git to be displayed online.
 See the sloth repository for more details.

 About
 -----